 WYRD THEN : WEIRD NOW

-THE KOPPEL PROJECT, LONDON
+THE KOPPEL PROJECT

 “Today, the term ‘weird’ means something strange, bizarre, or supernatural.
 But in its archaic and original sense, it meant that aspect of life which was so deep, so all-pervasive, and so central to our understanding of ourselves and our world, that it was inexpressible.”
 Brian Bates author of Way Of Wyrd.